 It’s just not your mom’s real estate market anymore!
 As the millennial generation gets older, many of the typical adult goals start lining up, demanding to be met.
 Finishing college, getting married, buying homes, and having children are just a few, but many young people are beginning to shy away from the idea of buying homes and settling down.

 From the difficulties of finding a job to the ever-rising student debt, the idea of owning a home may feel impossible for the average millennial.
 However, it doesn’t have to be a pipe dream.
 With proper planning and the right mindset, many young people are finding opportunities to buy their first houses and begin lives for themselves.
-Here are a few tips for millennial’s considering to buy in this market.

 - Consider your finances.
 Many young people consider this to be a terrifying, adult concept, but it doesn’t have to be hard.
 Do you regularly pay insurance bills and student loans?
 What about the differences between your rent and a potential mortgage?
-It’s important to budget your expenses correctly, so be sure to consider every possibility before jumping into the buyer pool.
+It’s important to budget your expenses correctly, so be sure to consider every possibility before jumping into the home buyer pool.
 With a little research and some time, you can know your own credit backwards and forwards.
 Take a good look at your finances, and address any issues early.
 The more you know about yourself, the better you can plan and negotiate.

 - Buying a home is a huge commitment, so be sure that you’re well-versed before you walk into any purchases.
-Read articles online, listen to podcasts, talk to experts, and try downloading a few apps to help you with the process.
+Read articles online, listen to podcasts, talk to real estate experts, and try downloading a few apps to help you with the process.
 Bookmark things to consider later, and try asking friends and family for advice.
 Many of your family members have probably experienced buying a home, and there’s no better person to ask than someone who has experienced it firsthand.